 1 The origin of the name is uncertain.
-By some authorities it is supposed to be derived from the Micmac algaty, signifying a camp or settlement.
-Others have traced it to the Micmac akade, meaning a place where something abounds.
-Thus, Sun-àkăde (Shunacadie, C.B.), the cranberry place; Segubooñ-àkăde (Shubenacadie), the place of the potato, etc. The earliest map marking the country, that of Ruscelli (1561), gives the name Lacardie.
-André Thivet, a French writer, mentions the country in 1575 as Arcadia; and many modern writers believe Acadia to be merely a corruption of that classic name. of the Acadia of the French.
+By some authorities is supposed to be derived from the Micmac algaty, signifying camp or settlement.
+Others have traced it to the Micmac hade, meaning a place where something abounds.
+Thus, Sunhäde (Shunacadie, C.B.), the cranberry place; Segubooñ-àhāde Shubenacadie), the place of the potato, etc. The earliest map tarking the country, that of Ruscelli (1561), gives the name acardie.
+André Thivet, a French writer, mentions the country 11575 as Arcadia; and many modern writers believe Acadia to emerely a corruption of that classic name.

+of the Acadia of the French.
 Thus, as the map shows, Acadia lay in that great peninsula which is flanked by two large islands, and is washed on the north and east by the river and gulf of St Lawrence, and on the south by the Atlantic Ocean; and it comprised what are to-day parts of Quebec and Maine, as well as the provinces of New Brunswick, Nova Scotia, and Prince Edward Island.
-When the French came, and for long after, this country was the hunting ground of tribes of the Algonquin race-Micmacs, Malecites, and Abnakis or Abenakis.
-By right of the discoveries of Jean Verrazano (1524) and Jacques Cartier (1534-42) the French crown laid claim to all America north of the sphere of Spanish influence.
-Colonial enterprise, however, did not thrive during the religious wars which rent Europe in the sixteenth century; and it was not until after the Edict of Nantes in 1598 that France could follow up the discoveries of her seamen by an effort to colonize either Acadia or Canada.
+When the French came, and for long after, this country was the hunting ground of tribes of the Algonquin race-Micmacs, Malecites, and Abnakis of Abenakis.

+By right of the discoveries of Jean Verra zano (1524) and Jacques Cartier (1534-42) the French crown laid claim to all America north of the sphere of Spanish influence Colonial enterprise, however, did not thriv during the religious wars which rent Europ in the sixteenth century; and it was no until after the Edict of Nantes in 1598 tha France could follow up the discoveries of he seamen by an effort to colonize either Acadi or Canada.
 Abortive attempts had indeed been made by the Marquis de la Roche, but these had resulted only in the marooning of fifty unfortunate convicts on Sable Island.
-The first real colonizing venture of the French in the New World was that of the Sieur de Monts, the patron and associate of Champlain.
-The site of this first colony was in Acadia.
+The first real colonizing venture of the Frence in the New World was that of the Sieur de Monts, the patron and associate of Champlain.1 The site of this first colony was in Acadia.
 Armed with viceregal powers and a trading monopoly for ten years, De Monts gathered his colonists, equipped two ships, and set out from Havre de Grâce in April 1604.
 The company numbered about a hundred and fifty Frenchmen of various ranks and conditions, from the lowest to the highest -convicts taken from the prisons, labourers and artisans, Huguenot ministers and Catholic priests, some gentlemen of noble birth, among them Jean de Biencourt, Baron de Poutrincourt, and the already famous explorer Champlain.

 The vessels reached Cape La Hève on the south coast of Nova Scotia in May.
 They rounded Cape Sable, sailed up the Bay of Fundy, and entered the Annapolis Basin, which Champlain named Port Royal.
-The scene here so stirred the admiration of the Baron de Poutrincourt that he coveted the place as an estate for his family, and begged De Monts, who by his patent was lord of the entire country, to grant him the adjoining lands.
-De Monts consented; the estate was 1 See The Founder of New France in this Series, chap, ii.
+The scene here so stirred the admiration of the Baron de Poutrincourt that he coveted the place as an estate for his family, and begged De Monts, who by his patent was lord of the entire country, to grant him the adjoining ands.
+De Monts consented; the estate was conveyed; and Poutrincourt became the seigneur of Port Royal.

+1 See The Founder of New France in this Series, chap. ii.